 Operation of the electric cooling fan

-- The (PCM) will cycle the cooling fan on and off to regulate engine cooling using input from the (ECT) sensor.
-As a result, its job is extremely important in preventing engine overheating.
+The (PCM) will cycle the cooling fan on and off, to regulate engine cooling; using input from the (ECT) sensor.
+That’s why, its job is extremely important, in preventing engine overheating.

 Engine Coolant Temperature (ECT) Sensor Testing Made Easy

-Keep in mind that many (ECT) sensor problems are more often due to; wiring faults and loose or corroded connectors than failure of the sensor itself.
-Therefore, A visual inspection of the (ECT) sensor will sometimes reveal a problem.
+Keep in mind that many (ECT) sensor problems; are more often, due to wiring faults and loose or corroded connectors, than failure of the sensor itself.
+That’s why, a visual inspection of the (ECT) sensor, will sometimes reveal a problem.

-This could be severe corrosion around the terminal; a crack in the sensor; or coolant leaks around the sensor.
-In most cases; the only way to know if the (ECT) sensor is good or bad is; to measure its resistance and voltage readings.
+This could be, severe corrosion around the terminal; a crack in the sensor or coolant leaks around the sensor.
+So, in most cases the only way to know if the (ECT) sensor is good or bad is; to measure its resistance and voltage readings.

 - Measure the sensor’s resistance and record the reading.